omniaalwazzan/omniaalwazzan.github.io/_pages/cv.md

 2014-2018<br>
 CGPA: 3.90/4.00,   Magna Cum Laude Award<br>

-## Research Assistant
+## Research Assistant,
+** McDonald Institute for Archaeological Research, University of Cambridge, United Kingdom**<br>
 -----------------------
-I am working on facial emotion recognition in visual arts.
-The project is funded by McDonald Institute for Archaeological Research, University of Cambridge.
+I worked on facial emotion recognition in visual arts.
+The goals of the project include to gather a small training dataset of sculptures to analyze their emotions, use the existing facial emotion algorithms to assess the emotional potency of art, and come with some unique ideas improve the accuracy for multi-label calssifcation problem.

 ## Graduate Student Researcher
 -----------------------